Lightning Talks (Session B)

 What Went Wrong: Reflections on a Teaching with Technology Failure

 This speaker will tell the story of how a clerical error resulted in a technological meltdown during library instruction.
 She will share how she came to see the incident as a useful failure, and will discuss implications for flipped and online learning environments.

-Reference; Teaching and Learning; Technical Services; Technology and Tools
+Tags: Reference; Teaching and Learning; Technical Services; Technology and Tools